-Quizzes and Exams
+Ouizzes and Exams

-There are 4 quizzes, 4-chapter exams and a comprehensive final exam.
-All the quizzes and exams are to be done online using MML.
+There are 4 quizzes, 4 chapter-exams and a comprehensive final exam.
+All the quizzes are to be done online using MML.
 You can retake each quiz just once to improve your score; the higher score will be the one that counts.
+All exams are taken in the classroom.

 There are no retakes on any of the exams.